nearit/Xamarin-SDK/docs/android/push-notifications.md

 <br>
-The SDK creates a system notification for every push recipe it receives.
+The SDK creates a system notification for every push recipe it receives.<br>
-On the notification tap, your launcher activity will start.
+On the notification tap, your launcher activity will start.<br>
 To learn how to deal with in-app content once the user taps on the notification, see this [section](in-app-content.md).